misterfourtytwo/filler/README.md

-# Filler - Pixel Canvas Editor
+# Konstruktor - Pixel Canvas Editor

 A colorful pixel canvas editor with gallery, preferences, and export capabilities.
 Create beautiful pixel art with an intuitive interface.